 Are You Overdressing Your Baby This Winter?

-As a new parent, learning your baby can’t regulate their own temperature can be down-right freaky.
+As a new parent, learning your baby can’t regulate their own temperature can be down-right scary.
 And in the winter months, it can be tempting to overdress them.
 Seeing as they can’t talk… How do you dress them just right?
 How do you know if they’re too hot?

 A good rule to follow (for both indoors and out) is to layer them in the same amount of clothing you are comfortable in, plus one more under layer.